grafoo/plainways/README.md

 =============================

-Plainways is a web platform which provides navigation map for the people using wheelchairs.
+Plainways is a web platform which provides navigation map for people using wheelchairs.

 Plainways is a crucial application for enhancement of the social fabric in a locality.
 The application is beneficial for the group of individuals whose mobility is restricted to wheel-